 THE FIRST COVENANT WAS A MARRIAGE COVENANT

-Israel was not married to the LAW.
-She was betrothed to the pre-incarnate Son of God, who made a betrothal covenant with her and led her thru the wilderness to the “promised land”.
-This is why idolatry was termed adultery.
-(See “The Mediator” for references showing that the Son of God lead Israel through the wilderness.)
+Israel was not married to the Law.
+She was betrothed to the pre-incarnate Son of God, who entered into a betrothal covenant with her and led her thru the wilderness to the “promised land.”
+(See study: “The Mediator” for references showing that the Son of God lead Israel through the wilderness.)

 Isaiah 54:5 “For your Maker is your husband, The LORD of hosts is His name; And your Redeemer is the Holy One of Israel; He is called the God of the whole earth.”

 The Son of God created all things, including this earth and our heavens (Jn 1:1-3, Jn 1:10, Col 1:15-17, Heb 1:1-2).

 Jeremiah 3:14 “‘Return, O backsliding children,’ says the LORD; ‘for I am married to you.”